jamur2/Jamur2nes/README.rst

 Known Issues
 ------------

-- Podcasts hosted on Cachefly do not play correctly.
-This is due to the fact that Chrome is very finnicky about Content-Length headers, and Cachefly doesn't set them correctly.

-- Long videos (> 1 hour) may not play correctly.
-I'm not sure what causes this, but it seems like a bug in how large files are loaded.
+- Some videos may not play correctly.
+HTML5 video buffering can be pretty finnicky, especially on longer videos.

 - Since playback relies entirely on the ``<audio>`` and ``<video>`` tags, you are at the whim of your browser for supported codecs.
 I recommend Chrome,